Lightjohn/Ssh-ultimate-guide/README.md

-This tool is for you if you are working on an headless machine without the tools you like: you will be able to mount the distant in a local folder and explore the distant machine hard drive like if it was a external har drive !
+This tool is for you if you are working on an headless machine without the tools you like: you will be able to mount the distant in a local folder and explore the distant machine hard drive like if it was a external har drive!

 First install *sshfs* then create an empty foler: